imlk0/autojs-unpacker/README.md

                                                                     by: imlk
 https://github.com/KB5201314/autojs-unpacker

-positional arguments:
+Options:
-  {e,d}            choose encrypt or decrypt
+  --version             show program's version number and exit -h, --help            show this help message and exit -D ID, --device=ID    connect to device with the given ID -U, --usb             connect to USB device

-optional arguments:
+  -R, --remote          connect to remote frida-server -H HOST, --host=HOST  connect to remote frida-server on HOST -O FILE, --options-file=FILE
-  -h, --help       show this help message and exit
+                        text file containing additional command line options -m MODE, --mode=MODE  choose "e" for encrypt, or "d" for decrypt -p PKG, --pkg=PKG     package name or process name in android device to be attached
-  -p PKG           package name or process name in android device to be attached -id INPUT_DIR    directory of input files
+  --id=INPUT_DIR        directory of input files. entry js file(e.g main.js)
-  -od OUTPUT_DIR   directory of output files
+                        will not be recognized if project.json not in this directory
-  -if INPUT_FILE   directory of single input file
+  --od=OUTPUT_DIR       directory of output files --if=INPUT_FILE       directory of single input file --of=OUTPUT_FILE      directory of single output file --ismain              whether the file to be encrypted specified by -if is
-  -of OUTPUT_FILE  directory of single output file --ismain         whether the file to be encrypted specified by -if is an entry(main) script
+                        an entry(main) script
 ```

 ## Examples